-Important Information About Max Strength
+Important Information About High Strength

 It is important to note that when dental impression trays are formed well, only a very light strip of whitening gel is required to fill the space between dental tray walls and teeth.
 Excess gel applied will remain suspended on gum tissue, which can cause irritation.
-It's recommended to apply small dots of gel along dental tray and then spread the gel evenly over the tray impression using syringe nozzle.
-It may seem like too little gel, but when activated the gel expands and will provide adequate tooth coverage.
+It's recommended to apply small dots of gel into dental tray and then spread the gel evenly along the tray impression using syringe nozzle.
+It may appear to be not enough gel applied, but when activated the gel expands and will provide adequate tooth coverage.

 Bleach Pro Whitening, USA.
 All Rights Reserved.